When Can I Receive the COVID-19 Vaccine?

 - If you arrive later than 30 minutes from your scheduled appointment, you may need to be rescheduled.

 - If you miss your vaccine appointment, due to limited supplies, we cannot guarantee that we will be able to immediately reschedule you.

 - If you cancel your appointment for a second dose, we cannot guarantee that we will be able to reschedule you within the recommended timeframe for the second dose.
 We will only be able to reschedule you if supplies are available.

-I received my first COVID-19 vaccine elsewhere, can I receive my second dose at Cleveland Clinic?
+I got my first Pfizer or Moderna COVID-19 vaccine elsewhere.
+Can I get my second dose at Cleveland Clinic?

 How much does the COVID-19 vaccine cost?
 If I get one that requires two doses, will I pay twice, once for each dose?